smart home iot devices

 Frequently Asked Questions

-What is the main purpose of IoT devices?
+what’s the main purpose of IoT devices?

 Are IoT devices safe to use?